DuguidLab/drim2p/docs/tutorials/roi-drawing.md

 This step can take a very different amount of time depending on the size, and storage modality, of your recording.
 If you only used a small recording as recommended, this should open the GUI in less than 30 seconds.
 However, for larger files (and for files on remote filesystems), this can start to take a minute or two (longer on network drives).

-What is happening under the hood when you run the command is that `drim2p` is loading the file and making both a maximum intensity projection of the whole recording as well as grouped maximum intensity projections every 10 frames.
+What is happening under the hood when you run the command is that `drim2p` is loading the file and making both a mean intensity projection of the whole recording as well as grouped mean intensity projections every 10 frames.

 If all goes well, you will see this log message: